ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 1. **Verifiers**: organizations, stakeholders, and users involved in validating supply chain artifacts, but can only do so if the Statements are known to be authentic.
 Verifiers MAY be Issuers, providing additional Signed Statements, attesting to conformance of various compliance requirements.

-The issuer of a Signed Statement must be authenticated and authorized according to the Registration Policy of the Transparency Service.
+The Issuer of a Signed Statement must be authenticated and authorized according to the Registration Policy of the Transparency Service.
 Analogously, Transparent Statement Verifiers rely on verifiable trustworthiness assertions associated with Transparent Statements and their processing provenance in a believable manner.
 If trust can be put into the operations that record Signed Statements in a secure, Append-only Log via online operations, the same trust can be put into the resulting Transparent Statement, issued by the Transparency Services and that can be validated in offline operations.